omnilaboratory/obd/docs/OBD-README.md

 -->
 ## Step 2: Connect to a tracker

-Trackers offer such anomymous services: monitor node service quality, record channel balance if the channel is not private, update routing table for connected nodes, broadcaste transactions, and help nodes to find paths for payments.
+Trackers offer such anonymous services: monitor node service quality, record channel balance if the channel is not private, update routing table for connected nodes, broadcast transactions, and help nodes to find paths for payments.

-Any one can be a tracker.
-Runing a tracker requires a full omnilayer core node, which may take days to synchronize the whole database to your device.
-So that we deployed several tracker for our community.
+Anyone can be a tracker maintainer.
+Running a tracker requires a full omnilayer core node, which may take days to synchronize the whole database to your device.
+So that we deployed several trackers for our community.

 Edit the configure file: `\config\conf.ini`
 ```